Mersey Gateway Bridge: Tolls and charges

-Halton Borough Council has stated that the Silver Jubilee bridge – although previously free to use – will require a toll like the Mersey Gateway bridge on completion of the scheme.
-The old bridge will be reduced to one lane in each direction for vehicles and the remaining carriageways converted to a pedestrian/cycleway.
+Halton Borough Council stated that the Silver Jubilee Bridge – although previously free to use – would be tolled like the Mersey Gateway bridge on completion of the scheme.
+The old bridge was reduced to one lane in each direction for vehicles and the remaining carriageways were converted to a pedestrian/cycleway.
 The local authority said the cost of the bridge is expected to be paid off in 25 years, at which point a review on tolls would be conducted.
-In 2019 a Merseyflow app was launched to help those not registered to pay for crossings.
+In 2019, a Merseyflow app was launched to help those not registered to pay for crossings.

 Penalty charges

 The toll must be paid before midnight the following day or a penalty charge is issued.
-The penalty charge for an unpaid crossing is £20 plus the unpaid toll.
-Unpaid penalty charges are registered as a civil debt, recovery action begins and enforcement agents may be instructed.
+The penalty charge for an unpaid crossing is £25 plus the unpaid toll.
+Unpaid penalty charges increase over time and are registered as a civil debt, recovery action begins and enforcement agents may be instructed.
 Compliance has improved as the Merseyflow app has allowed pre-payment options for customers.
 Between July and September 2021, over 97% of bridge users were recorded as paying their tolls on time.

 Vehicle breakdown charges

 If a vehicle has a breakdown whilst on the bridge, recovery is only permitted by a designated authorised company.
 No roadside repairs, refuelling or tyre changing are permitted unless by special permission.
 The recovered vehicle will be taken to an appropriate place where it will be impounded until the recovery and storage fees are paid.
-Fees are a minimum of £150 plus VAT for a small vehicle.
+Fees for a breakdown recover are between £192 and £448 depending on vehicle size and type.